-SDS is committed to ensuring that instances of modern slavery and human trafficking are not taking place in any part of its operational activities or within its supply chains.
+We are committed to preventing the risk of instances of modern slavery and human trafficking taking place in any part of our operational activities or within our supply chains.
 We are committed to protecting and respecting human rights across SDS's activities and will take, where reasonable, appropriate and possible steps to influence others to ensure slavery and human trafficking does not take place.

-Our Human Resources Policies confirm our commitment to workplace rights for employees and we promote our Code of Conduct to ensure an environment based on dignity and respect, that does not condone or allow bullying, harassment, discrimination of any other unacceptable behaviour.
-Additionally, our Fraud Policy and Whistleblowing Policy provide staff with the means to report improper conduct or unethical behaviour.
+Our Human Resources Policies confirm our commitment to workplace rights for employees and we promote our Code of Conduct to ensure an environment based on dignity and respect, that does not condone or allow bullying, harassment, discrimination or any other unacceptable behaviour.
+Additionally, our Fraud and Financial Irregularity Policy and Whistleblowing Policy provide staff with the means to report improper conduct or unethical behaviour.

-In compliance with the Procurement Reform (Scotland) Act 2014, SDS's Corporate Procurement Strategy 2016 - 2020, along with our Responsible And Sustainable Procurement Policy, set out our principles and approach to ensuring responsible and sustainable procurement practices.
+In compliance with the Procurement Reform (Scotland) Act 2014, SDS's Corporate Procurement Strategy 2016 - 2020, along with our Procurement Policy, set out our principles and approach to ensuring responsible and sustainable procurement practices.
 These include;

-- Seeking to ensure that Conditions of Contract which enhance health & safety and equalities will be included. - Encouraging ethical sourcing practices amongst our suppliers, partner organisations and the broader market. - Ensuring forced, bonded or compulsory labour practices are not used, and employees are free to leave their employment after reasonable notice.
-Employees must not be required to lodge deposits of money or identity papers with their employer.

-Mandating that work undertaken by people of 16 years or under without consideration for their personal development, safety, education or health is prohibited.
+- Seeking to ensure that Conditions of Contract which enhance health & safety and equalities will be included. - Encouraging ethical sourcing practices amongst our suppliers, partner organisations and the broader market. - Seeking to ensure forced, bonded or compulsory labour practices are not used, and employees are free to leave their employment after reasonable notice.
+Employees must not be required to lodge deposits of money or identity papers with their employer. - Mandating that work undertaken by people of 16 years or under without consideration for their personal development, safety, education or health is prohibited.
 This will be supported by policies and programmes, which promote the development of any employed child.
 Placing children in employment deemed to be hazardous (in accordance with ILO definitions) shall not be tolerated.